 Julie highlighted, “one of the major risk factors for MD is smoking.
 This highlights the need for the public to be aware that smoking can cause blindness and that people who smoke should seek help to quit immediately.
-Recent research undertaken by the MD Foundation showed that in a survey of 1,532 respondents with MD, 42% had smoked during their lives.”
+Recent research undertaken by the MD Foundation showed that in a survey of 1,532 respondents with MD, 42 per cent had smoked during their lives.”

 Earlier this year, the Centre for Eye Research Australia (CERA) released a leading report including an economic model of the impacts of MD and the current and future costs to Australia.
 The study revealed that MD costs Australians $2.6 billion a year.
-A new treatment that could reduce the progression rate by only 10% would save a considerable $5.7 billion over the next twenty years.
+A new treatment that could reduce the progression rate by only 10 per cent would save a considerable $5.7 billion over the next 20 years.